Google’s search engine is technically complex.

 Google won the search engine race because it’s able to:

 - Deliver more accurate results

-- And do both of those two tasks faster than any other engine
+- Do both of those two tasks faster than any other search engine

-One of the reasons Google jumped out to an early head start on all of this stuff came down to the accuracy of its results.
+One of the reasons Google is the front of the pack comes down to the accuracy of its results.

 Think about it this way.

 When you type something into Google, you’re expecting something.
 It might be a simple answer, like the weather in your city, or maybe a little more complex, like “how does Google’s search engine really work?”